 Familiarize yourself with the academic support, student resources, and co-curricular opportunities available at NYU Tandon!

-Fostering an inclusive environment, in all areas of the Tandon community, where belongingness is the norm for all students, is one of the primary goals of the Black and Latino Men at Tandon (BLMT) initiative.
+Fostering an inclusive environment, in all areas of the Tandon community, where belongingness is the norm for all students, is one of the primary goals of the My Brother’s Keeper @ Tandon (MyBK @ T) initiative.

 Here at NYU Tandon, we believe our academic and social spaces must be created and sustained in an inclusive manner, allowing for the equitable participation of our Black and Latino men.
 The creation of these spaces should be informed by an intersectional approach, where the possible selves assumed by Black and Latino men are both acknowledged and supported.

 The Tandon community is home to several clubs and organizations that seek to support the various identities that Black and Latino men occupy.
 These social spaces are designed to both reflect and support their personal growth, academic goals, and professional aspirations.
 Below is an abbreviated listing of the affirming spaces where our Black and Latino men can find community: